 An important physical property of composites is the density, while modulus and tensile strength measure the mechanical properties of a single fiber.
-Development of agro based biomass in the biomaterial and polymer composite manufacturing are very important [92, 93].
-From the literatures reviewed, biomass fibers from agro based material are found to have good potential as filler/enhancement material in polymer composites such as brake pad composites.
+Development of agro based biomass in the polymer biomaterial and composite manufacturing are very important [92, 93].
+From the reviewed, literatures biomass fibers from agro based material are found to have good potential as filler/enhancement material in polymer composites such as brake pad composites.